ordina-jworks/ordina-jworks.github.io/_posts/2018-09-27-SpringOne-Platform.md

 ### RSocket

 On stage Stéphane Maldini announced the RSocket project.
-RSocket is a binary application protocol that provides reactive streams semantics which is built by Facebook, Netifi and Pivotal.
+RSocket, built by Facebook, Netifi and Pivotal, is a binary application protocol that provides reactive streams semantics.
 This protocol is payload, transport AND language agnostic making it easy to send eg. JSON or protobuf payloads over TCP, UDP, WebSockets or HTTP/2 using Java, Kotlin, C++, JavaScript,...
 Using this protocol we can eg. easily resume our stream of events where we left off in case the connection got interrupted.